-The Secretary of State provides extracts of public information from the statewide voter file.
-The fee structure and additional information about the statewide voter file extracts is below.
+The Secretary of State provides extracts of public information from the statewide voter registration system.
+The fee structure and additional information about the statewide voter registration system extracts is below.

-Please note: information from the statewide voter file can be used for non-commercial use only.
+Please note: information from the statewide voter registration system can be used for non-commercial use only.
 Please consult an attorney if you have questions about whether or not a particular use is non-commercial.

 |General Questions about the Statewide Voter File|

 Q. Who are the contacts for questions about the Statewide Voter File?

 A. About the Service - Melissa Beggar, Montana Interactive, 449-3468, x 228.